TIBCOSoftware/fabrician-engineproperty-asset-manager/README.md

     * value: true or false
 * **undoMode** - Allows for removal of properties created by another component to be removed by an activating component.
     * Type: String
     * value: true or false
-* **autoStopStack** - Used to stop the stack after properties are set on the engine daemon, if the stack is not needed.
-    * Type: String
-    * value: true or false